alectrona6400/A-LX/README.md

 ## Icons

-Place the NineIcons folder in your ~/.icons folder, or your /usr/share/icons folder for system-wide use.
+Place the 'NineIcons' folder in your '~/.icons' folder, or your '/usr/share/icons' folder for system-wide use.

 ## Theme

-Place the ClassicPlatinumStreamlined folder in your ~/.themes folder, or your /usr/share/themes folder for system-wide use.
+Place the 'ClassicPlatinumStreamlined' folder in your '~/.themes' folder, or your '/usr/share/themes' folder for system-wide use.

 ## Wallpaper

-Place your wallpapers folder in your ~/.wallpaper folder, or your /usr/share/wallpaper/ folder for system-wide use.
+Place your wallpapers folder in your '~/.wallpaper' folder, or your '/usr/share/wallpaper/' folder for system-wide use.

 ## Fonts

-Place your font .ttf files in your ~/.fonts folder, or your /usr/share/fonts folder for system-wide use.
+Place your font .ttf files in your '~/.fonts' folder, or your '/usr/share/fonts' folder for system-wide use.
 Then, run the command 'fc-cache -f -v' to rebuild your fonts index.

 ## MATE Terminal